sampanayak/ccfl-elastic/README.md

    Example : sudo bin/logstash -f /home/snayak/ccfl-elastic/logstash/camp.config
-5- Once the logstash file completly run it creat an index in Elasticsearch 6- To create visualization/dashboard we need to create index pattern at the Management tab in Elasticsearch
+5- Once the logstash file completly run it creat an index in Elasticsearch 6- To create visualization/dashboard we need to create index pattern at the Management tab in Elasticsearch 7- Create visualization under visualize tab in the Elasticsearch and then combine all visualization to create Dashboards